Zoning Updates

 Council requested changes

 On Dec.
-9, 2024, the Lakewood City Council passed a resolution requesting Zoning Code Amendments that accomplish a number of goals.
-The Zoning Updates Staff Report outlines these goals.
+9, 2024, the Lakewood City Council passed a resolution outlining its intentions, values, and top policy priorities.
+The Zoning Updates Staff Report outlines these items.

 State law requirements